tlmakinen/snapjax/README.md

 # a quick example
-`snapjaxi` is designed to be modular within the `Numpyro` framework.
+`snapjax` is designed to be modular within the `Numpyro` framework.
 For example, we can code the entire vanilla [BAHAMAS](https://arxiv.org/pdf/1510.05954.pdf) model in just one block of code, say for *w*-Ω inference

 ```python
 def bahamas(z, data, Cov, snID, ndat):